Tutti

 Photo by Thomas William

 You may want to organise strategic partnerships with companies that can provide you with props for your photoshoots, for example.
-Think florists for wedding photography shoots, or clothing companies for fashion photoshoots.
+Think florists for wedding photography shoots.
+You can also offer joint packages with event planners or venues, where clients can book a complete service package, including photography.

 You can also cross-promote by linking to other organisations on your website or tagging them on social media, encouraging them to do the same in return.
+Or offer to photograph venue spaces, giving them quality images in exchange for credit or a listing as a preferred photographer.
 Just make sure that you do your research on the company beforehand, so you know that they are reliable and that their brand voice and principles are in alignment with your own.

 8. Launch a referral programme

-Particularly if you work in portrait photography, word of mouth is everything.
+Word of mouth is everything.
 People are more likely to trust past clients because they have little reason to sugar-coat their experience.
-This is a useful marketing tip for photographers to bear in mind since referral programmes are a good way to encourage previous clients to pass along the good word about your business.
+This is a useful marketing tip for event photographers to bear in mind since referral programmes are a good way to encourage previous clients to pass along the good word about your business.

 image showing a photographer showing his clients a photograph